Gluten Free Banana Cake with Cinnamon Buttercream is a match made in heaven! It’s moist and light and you’ll never know it’s gluten free.

 - Fill each cake pan with ⅓ of the batter and smooth the tops with an offset spatula (it is a thicker batter).
 Bake for about 25-28 minutes, or until a toothpick inserted in the center comes out clean.

 - Let the cakes cool in the pans for 10 minutes before removing to a rack to cool completely.

 - In a stand mixer fitted with the paddle attachment, cream the butter.
 Start with the mixer on low and then gradually increase the speed.
 The butter should be lighter in color.
 This should take about one minute.
 Scrape the bowl.

 - Add the sugar slowly and mix on low until all the sugar is combined.
 When the sugar has been fully incorporated, add the vanilla and cinnamon and mix to combine.
-Increase the speed to medium high and beat until light and fluffy.
+Increase the speed to medium and beat until light and fluffy.
 This should take at least 5 minutes.
 You will notice the change in texture and the color will also lighten.
 Scrape the bowl and beater and mix briefly (about 30 seconds) just to combine once again.